TheNathannator/PlasticBand/Docs/Other/Rock Band Adapters/Xbox One Wired Legacy Adapter.md

 Length: 0 bytes

-This request is sent to retrieve information about the connected device.
+This message is sent to request information about the connected device.
 The info is returned under message ID `0x22`.

 ## References